bal200/localStoragePlus/README.md

 # localStoragePlus
-Replacement for the browsers localStorage functions, specifically for use with Cordova, where localStorage can be wiped when a phone's storage is low.
+Replacement for the browsers localStorage functions, specifically for use with Cordova, where your apps localStorage can be wiped when a phone's storage is low.

 localStorage is a quick and easy way to store some simple strings in a Cordova app that you need to persist if the app is closed.
 Examples are app settings, cached data, users ids, etc.  But